Public Education Programs

 Crawl low and go is a program designed to teach children that whenever they are caught in smoke they should drop to their hands and knees and crawl under the smoke to safety.

-These techniques are now reinforced during presentations with the new fire safety trailer that Flossmoor and Hazel Crest Fire Department purchased jointly.
-In 2001, over 500 children and adults received this valuable fire safety education.
+These techniques are reinforced during presentations with the fire safety trailer that Flossmoor and Hazel Crest Fire Department purchased jointly.
+Each year, over 500 children and adults received this valuable fire safety education.
 This is a prime example of how tax dollars are being used productively for the benefit of all within the community.

 Focus on Children